bvggies/ai_farming/README.md

-# AI Farming - Poultry Farming Community Platform
+# Appah Farms Knowledge Hub

 A comprehensive web application designed to help poultry farmers connect, share knowledge, and get AI-powered assistance for their farming needs.